QubitPi/management-blogs/docs/_posts/2022-09-28-kubernetes-basics.md

 Before we start, we must install and configure the following tools and resources that we need to create and manage an Amazon EKS cluster.

 * **kubectl** A command line tool for working with Kubernetes clusters.
-This guide requires that you use version 1.23 or later.
+This guide requires that we use version 1.23 or later.
 For more information, see [Installing kubectl][Installing kubectl].
 * **eksctl** A command line tool for working with EKS clusters that automates many individual tasks.
 We use version 0.112.0 or later.
 For more information, see [Installing eksctl][Installing eksctl].
 * Required [**IAM permissions**](https://qubitpi.github.io/jersey-guide/finalized/2022/10/09/startup-auth.html#aws-identity-and-access-management-iam) The IAM security principal that we're using